Twrch Trwyth: Culhwch and Olwen

-The hunt for Twrch takes up the greater portion of the latter half of Culhwch and Olwen, and it is described in great detail: the geographical route of the pursuit, and those who take active part in it.
+The hunt for Twrch takes up the greater portion of the latter half of Culhwch and Olwen, and it is described in great detail, including the geographical route of the pursuit, and those who take active part in it.
 Although it is Culhwch who is given the task, it is Arthur and his men who take the most prominent role in the chase, Culhwch having successfully enlisted his aid.